 Pigment:highly concentrated loose colour powder.

-Pigmented: it refers to the intensity of the color.
-Highly pigmented means the color is rich, vibrant and even the lightest shade will show up.
-On the other end, when a product isn’t very pigmented, it might show up lighter than it does in the package and you need to apply lots of it to get a good color payoff.
+Pigmented: it refers to the intensity of the colour.
+Highly pigmented means the colour is rich, vibrant and even the lightest shade will show up.
+On the other end, when a product isn’t very pigmented, it might show up lighter than it does in the package and you need to apply lots of it to get a good colour payoff.

 Satin: these shadows are slightly shinier than matte but not as much as shimmer.
 It gives a subtle non-frost sheen.

-Sheer: it means that it provides only a hint of color, almost see-through.
+Sheer: it means that it provides only a hint of colour, almost see-through.

 Shimmer: these shadows offer a sheer coverage with a hint of sparkle.
-The light colors are great for highlighting, while the darker ones add some drama to your eyes without being harsh.
+The light colours are great for highlighting, while the darker ones add some drama to your eyes without being harsh.

 Veluxe: fine rich pigment that provides a sheer, smooth, silky, matte finish.